MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **origin** - where draft was initiated, e.g. message detail, compose.

 - **thread_id** - thread ID of the conversation draft is associated with

+#### drag_and_drop

+This event lets us detect the if the drag and drop action was successful or not.
+It is used to ensure that drag-and-drop experiences are working correctly across applications both as a drop event into Outlook and a drag event that leaves Outlook.
+With this data we are able to ensure that the end-to-end experience with other applications is working as expected.

+The following fields are collected:

+- **action** - Action will be either drag or drop

+- **location** - In case of a drag action, this will let us know from which location the user started the drag.
+In case of a drop action, this will let us know where the user dropped the file which was being dragged.

 #### drawer_event